-In this paper we presented an analysis of an IP-packet trace measured at the dial-in access of the computing center of the University of Würzburg.
-By evaluating the packet trace in conjunction to the accounting data, we were able to relate the access speed and the packet data, in order to measure the user behavior in dependence of access speed.
+In this paper we presented an analysis of an IP packet trace measured at the dial-in access of the computing center of the University of Würzburg.
+By evaluating the packet trace in conjunction with the accounting data, we were able to relate the access speed and the packet data, in order to measure the user behavior in dependence of access speed.
+The dial-in trace was compared to data collected during an ADSL field trial.
 The intention of the approach was to identify general properties of internet traffic and dependencies of the subscriber behavior and the access speed.
-The results of this form the basic for developing a generalized Internet user model, becoming increasingly important in presence of the variety of future access technologies, which range from slow wireless IP access to high-speed HDSL connections.
+Results of this form the basics for developing a generalized Internet user model, which becomes increasingly important in presence of the variety of future access technologies, which range from slow wireless IP access to high-speed HDSL connections.

-We identified several general properties of Internet traffic, that are almost independent on the access speed.
+We identified several general properties of Internet traffic that are almost independent on the access speed.
 Among them are the session duration, the shape of the up- and downstream session volume, the shape of the TCP-connection volume and the TCP connection data rate.
-The correlation of up- and downstream data rate is also not influenced by the access speed.
+The correlation of up- and downstream data rate is influenced only marginally by the access speed.